bdeweesevans/bdeweesevans.github.io/README.md

 ![image of forrest - no exif.](photos/0%20forrest.jpg)

-## Project philosophy
+## Project
-On the most basic level, this site is intended to provide a landing page for my domain so that it doesn't go unused.
-Above that, it's practice and an introduction to web publishing.
+This site is intended to provide a landing page for my domain so that it doesn't go unused.
+Below are photos I didn't put on social media.

 ![image of waterfall - no exif.](photos/1%20waterfall.jpg)